 Join the High Ground

-We hope you enjoyed reading this article asking if Bioshock is still worth playing in 2022!
+We hope you enjoyed reading this article asking if Bioshock is still worth playing!
 What are your thoughts on this classic FPS?
 Let us know down below, and make sure to subscribe to our weekly newsletter for more regular content.
 We offer regular features on all the best first-person shooters.